Our Videos on Youtube

 We all sign...we may not understand the discipline of sign as a definite language, but we do what we have to in order to be understood.
 We sign when we meet someone who doesn't speak the same languages as us.
 We sign across sound proof glass.
 We sign when we don't want someone to hear what is being communicated.
 We sign when we're talking on the phone..even though the other person cannot see us gesticulating.In a country like ours where Cricket is almost a religion, we understand and wait for every sign from the Umpire.

 Indian Sign Language is not about miming or gesticulation or dance mudras.
 It has a definite grammar and syntac.

 All along we've marginalised those who cannot speak due to deafness or other conditions.
-People in India have always prefered speech therapy over ISL.
-Why teach the deaf to speak?
+People in India have always preferred speech therapy over ISL.
+Why teach deaf persons to speak?
 Because it is easier.
 For whom?
 Those who can hear.

 Speech therapy is wonderful.
 Lip reading is great too.
 But Signing is natural.
 Two deaf people left alone will take their hearing aids off and sign.
-Visit any school for the deaf and watch the children revert to signing the moment the 'hearing' teacher steps out of the class.
+Visit any school and watch the children revert to signing the moment the 'hearing' teacher steps out of the class.

 Sign Language needn't replace speech therapy.
 It can compliment and supplement it.
 There is plenty of published evidence that it doesn't retard speech development.
 And Sign isn't only for the deaf.
 A google search online will reveal where else Sign Language can help.

 Here is a fantastic link to explain.
 We'd like you to read most if not all of it.

 Why do some of us learn German?
 Or Japanese?
 To converse with those who speak those languages.
 Why then isn't it necessary to learn to converse with the deaf?
 They are not ess intelligent than us.
 They just don't always speak the same language as we do.